Certora/Examples/CVLByExample/Summarization/WildcardVsExact/README.md

 # What happens when a function has both exact and wildcard summarizations?

-When a function matches a wildcard summarization but also has an exact summarization, the exact summarization will be used to summarize this function.
+When a function matches a wildcard summarization but also has an exact summarization, the exact summarization is used to summarize this function.
 We will demonstrate such case using a simple example.

 We have 2 very simple contracts: `A` (in `A.sol`) and `B` (in `B.sol`).